-The European Connected TV (CTV) market has skyrocketed in recent years.
-Where the worlds of TV and digital have been gradually merging over time, more and more consumers have been tuning out of traditional linear TV options and moving into online streaming, paving the way for the CTV phenomenon.
-With significant increases in smart TVs, streaming apps and devices making TV content now so easily accessible, and the global pandemic meaning more time is being spent at home, the media landscape has not only shifted but has radically transformed to enable CTV to reach new heights.
+The European Connected TV (CTV) market continues to skyrocket.
+Where the worlds of TV and digital have been gradually merging over time, more and more consumers have been tuning out of traditional linear TV options and moving into online streaming, paving the way for the CTV phenomenon of today.
+With significant increases in smart TVs, streaming apps and devices adoption, making TV content now so easily accessible, the media landscape has not only shifted but has radically transformed to enable CTV to reach new heights.

 TV is now directly connected to the internet and with this comes greater access to, and the ability to pass, data.
 CTV is, therefore, not only seeing seismic growth in terms of its adoption rate but is also opening up new opportunities in the programmatic space.
-We know from our latest programmatic advertising research that CTV is a main area of growth with 70% of advertisers and 61% of agencies stating that CTV will be one of the key programmatic growth areas over the next 12 months.
+In 2021, connected TV (CTV) advertising spend increased in Europe by more than 56 percent and was predicted to grow by 35 percent in 2022.
+We also know from the latest Nielsen Global Marketing Report that 'CTV is an especially growing focus for global marketers, with 51% planning to increase their over-the-top/CTV spending in the coming year' suggesting that CTV will continue to be one of the key programmatic growth areas over the next 12 months.